On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack

 \myparagraph{Impact on Numerical Precision.} The transition between TEE-COO computing environments can introduce variations in numerical precision.
-For instance, the same data may be subject to different precision truncation in SGX and GPU environments. \method's data/model validation and inference consistency verification rely on hash computations, which may be sensitive to minor numerical discrepancies.
+For instance, the same data may be subject to different precision truncation in TEE and GPU environments. \method's data/model validation and inference consistency verification rely on hash computations, which may be sensitive to minor numerical discrepancies.
 As a result, small changes in precision can lead to differing hash values for the same inputs.
-To ensure \method's inference auditing is reliable, the validation results are lossless--i.e., any detected inconsistency must originate from abnormal inferences by \data, rather than benign variations in numerical precision.
-The results in Tbl.~\ref{tab:vefia_defense} show that \method achieves a PPV of $100\%$, indicating all inferences flagged as abnormal are true positives, with no false positives.
+To ensure \method's inference auditing be reliable, the validation results are lossless--i.e., any detected inconsistency must originate from malicious tampering by \data, rather than benign variations in numerical precision.
+The results in Tbl.~\ref{tab:vefia_defense} show that \method achieves a PPV of $100\%$, indicating all inferences flagged as malicious are true positives, with no false positives.
 This result validates that \method provides effective and reliable detection without compromising numerical precision.